Johann Heinrich von Mädler: Stars

 In 1836, Johann Franz Encke appointed Mädler an observer at the Berlin Observatory, and he observed with its 240-mm refractor.
 In 1840, Mädler was appointed director of the Dorpat (Tartu) Observatory in Estonia (then Russian Empire), succeeding Friedrich Wilhelm Struve who had moved to Pulkovo Observatory.
 He carried out meteorological as well as astronomical observations.
 He continued Struve's observations of double stars.
 He remained in Tartu until he retired in 1865, and then returned to Germany.

 By examining the proper motions of stars, he came up with his "Central Sun Hypothesis", according to which the center of the galaxy was located in the Pleiades star cluster and that the Sun revolves around it.
 He got the location wrong.

+In 1858, he was one of the first persons to resolve the Olbers' paradox, indicating that a universe with a finite age could explain why the night sky is dark.

 He published many scientific works, among them a two-volume History of Descriptive Astronomy in 1873.
 Mädlers Populäre Astronomie – Wunderbau des Weltalls ("Popular Astronomy – the Miraculous Architecture of the Universe") reached out to wider audiences; an eighth edition was published in 1885.